mbs-octoml/mbs-tvm/src/relay/collage/design.md

 Note that the 'v1' prototype only supports `IRModules` with a single `"main"` whose body is in the ‘pure dataflow’ Relay subset.
 Ie only calls, tuples, tuple projections, function variables and constants are supported.

+## TODO in the 'v2' prototype

+- Implement extern-for-TVM support and bring in `cudnn` and `cublas`.
+- Finish `SubGraph` support for all of Relay.
+- Cross-check against one of the 'v1' models.
+- Bring up on `GPT2`.
+- Explore `float16` performance mixing `CUTLASS` and `TensorRT`.
+- Implement TVM tuning-on-the-fly.
+- Connect estimator to production tuner & cache.
+- Estimator works on `IRModule` not `Function`.
+Resolve `params` binding question.
+- Find model+target combination that shows compelling speedup from mixing w.r.t. all other options, including stand alone `TensorRT`.
+- Implement Target refinement so that device planning can be used to constrain the available Collage targets to consider for arbitrary sub-graphs.
+Allow multiple targets per `FusionSpec` so that we don't waste time finding the same candidates for different TVM targets.
+- 'Lookahead' from the current search state to find the 'next' dataflow node(s) which have candidates crossing multiple `FusionSpec`s.
+That defines a sub-graph.
+There's no need to search over all possible candidates within that sub-graph since almost certainly the maximal candidates will be best.
+Somehow prune the candidates to implement that.
+- How much of the existing `DFPattern` machinery should be refactored to go via `SubGraph`?
+- Post fusion passes introduce new Relay primitives which then need to be fused and lowered, so `FuseOps` still in pass list.
+Consider replacing with `CollageFuseOps` in lightweight mode?
+- `Target`s can have a `"fusion_spec"` attribute to directly control fusion.
+- Indexing in `CombineByKindFusionRule` to avoid O(n^2) iteration over candidates.
+- Need to be dominator aware in `CombineByKindFusionRule` or is current naive approach of using `SubGraph::IsValid` good enough to eliminate taps?
+- What's with the use of `OpPatternKinds` on dataflow edges in `FuseOps` and the special rule relabelling `kBroadcast` as `kElemwise` if input/output shapes match?
+Need to find examples.
+- Horizontal/Vertical prims for `CombineByKindFusionRule` to finally cover those uses.
+Check we subsume `Combine`